Yufeng0412/Meta-analysis/README.md

 # Steps
 1. Data processing (Jupiter Notebook):
- ● Create unique study ID and site ID by mapping on hash tables ● Calculate SOC stock in different layers using BD and SOC concentration.
+ ● Create unique study ID and site ID by mapping on hash tables \n ● Calculate SOC stock in different layers using BD and SOC concentration.
  ● Sum up to get the total SOC stock at each site.
  ● Fit a qaudratic curve using SOC stock data at depth >= 100 cm.